datenstrom/yellow/CONTRIBUTING.md

 Contributing guidelines
 =======================

-Everyone is welcome to contribute and give feedback.
+You are welcome to contribute.
+We need you as user, developer or designer.

 ## How to report a problem